inspiraller/todos/README.md

 - I may separate components into bit cloud
 - I would create nicer error handling
 - I would test on a few mobile device sizes
+- I'd learn and become more fluent in graphql and replace redux solution and node with graphql and apollo server

 ...